AngelDTF/CMD-Explorer/README.md

 # Compatible Versions of Windows
 Windows 10 (Tested on 1803)

-Windows 8.1 (Tested)
+Windows 8.1 (Tested, but regular zip compressions (.zip) don't work.)

-Windows 8 (Probably works but Untested)
+Windows 8 (Probably works the same as 8.1, but Untested)

-Windows 7 (Same as 8, but regular compression (.zip) and opening files don't work)
+Windows 7 (Tested, but regular zip compression (.zip) and opening files don't work)

 # Guide
 You can either